GraphVertexColoring/coloring-verifier/README.md

 The solution file has to be an ASCII file consisting of a single column of numbers.
 Each number represents the color assigned to the node numbered as the corresponding row number.
-Both colors and nodes are assumed to start with 1.
+Both colors and nodes are assumed to start at 1.

-A directory called "examples" is included in the archive with an example of instance and two solutions: one feasible and another infeasible for the classical vertex graph coloring problem.
+A directory called "examples" is included with an example of instance and two solutions: one feasible and another infeasible for the classical graph vertex-coloring problem.

-In case a solution is not feasible the program returns the number of constraint violations.
+In case a solution is not feasible, the program returns the number of constraint violations.
 This number is computed as number of conflicting edges, that is, edges with ending nodes having the same color.
 Furthermore, it also returns the number of nodes involved in at